 Next on the list are clubs, which are pretty important due to one thing: Blunt Damage.
 Blunt damage is incredibly useful in breaking armored enemies, and some bosses are weak to blunt damage specifically.
 Thus, it’s always a good idea to have a club even though it’s not your preferred weapon.
 After all, in Valheim, it’s best to be prepared.

-The next weapon on this list are axes, which have 2 variants: The wood chopping one, and the battle one.
+The next weapon on this list are axes, which have 2 variants: The wood chopping one and the battle one.
 Both are useful in their niches and can be used interchangeably, but using them in their proper place is much better.
-One thing to note though is that some axes are better at chopping down certain types of trees.
-So be sure to keep 2 or 3, or bringing the ax according to a biome is a good idea.
+One thing to note is that some axes are better at chopping down certain types of trees.
+So be sure to keep two or three, or bringing the ax according to a biome is a good idea.

-Another thing to note is that the axes used in a fight are usually 2-handed weapons.
+Another thing to note is that the axes used in a fight are usually two-handed weapons.
 An example of this is the Battleaxe, but it compensates by dealing a metric ton of damage.